 What we imagine we learn when we watch others

 Observing someone else perform a task is one of many ways to help ourselves learn a skill.
 However, when we observe someone else perform a task, our confidence in performing the task ourselves is often much higher than our actual skill level.
 Unlike observation, when we mentally rehearse the skill ourselves (termed ‘motor imagery’) we are gaining movement-related information.
 This information may lead to greater accuracy in assessing ability and thus a match between our confidence and skill level.
 The goal of this study is to look at how motor imagery changes our confidence and perceived ability to perform a novel task.
+Interested in results of this work?
+What we’ve found out so far can be found here.

 Project team: this work is conducted in collaboration with Dr. Hodges & the Motor Skills Lab, UBC.